gustwindjs/gustwind/htmlisp/evolution-plan.md

 Current status:

 - the language/runtime support is in place
-- the repo migration itself is still pending and should happen separately from the runtime work
+- the repo migration itself is intentionally separate from the runtime evolution plan
+- any downstream migration checklist should be tracked in repo-specific work, not as open scope in this document

 ## Risks And Mitigations